Using and managing workspaces

 If you remove a collection from a workspace and are unable to locate it, you can recover it navigating to your team collections, or, if the collection was never shared, by navigating to your personal collections.
 From there, you'll be able to re-share the item to the correct workspace.

-From the Postman app, you can remove a collection from the sidebar.
+From Postman, you can remove a collection from the sidebar.
 Click ... to open the collection menu.
 Select Remove from Workspace and confirm that you would like to remove the collection from the current workspace.
 The collection will no longer be visible in the workspace.

-From the Postman app, you can remove an environment from the Manage Environments modal.
-Click ... next to the environment you would like to remove.
-Select Remove from Workspace and confirm that you would like to remove the environment from the current workspace.
+Also, you can remove an environment from the sidebar.
+Click ... next to the environment menu.
+You can also click ... next to the Share button in the Environment tab.
+Select Remove from workspace and confirm that you would like to remove the environment from the current workspace.
 The environment will no longer be visible in the workspace.

 Note that deleting an element is different to removing it.
 When you delete an element it is no longer available in any workspace.
 When you remove an element from a specific workspace, it will still be available in any other workspaces it was in.